johnfmorton/progressive-share-button/README.md

 The web component is a wrapper around the [Web Share API](https://w3c.github.io/web-share/) that attempts to display a share icon appropriate to the user's device with icons that will be recognizable to iOS/Mac, Android and Windows.
 If the device type can't be determined, the component will display a Windows share icon.

+## Demo

+Check out the demo page, [https://johnfmorton.github.io/progressive-share-button/](https://johnfmorton.github.io/progressive-share-button/), to see the component in action.

 ## Basic Usage

 The most basic usage of the component is to use no attributes.
 The component will share the current page's URL.